PrefectHQ/prefect/docs/tutorial/workers.md

 The primary reason to use workers and work pools is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
-Instead, you can use a lightweight _worker_ to dynamically provision the infrastructure only when a run of that workflow is ready to be executed.
+Instead, use a lightweight _worker_ to dynamically provision the infrastructure only when the workflow is scheduled to run.

 Other advantages to using workers and work pools include: